Muna-Elmetwally/Forensic_ling/README.md

 12.Conclusion

 ## 1. Introduction

 This project serves as a journal for forensic linguists, providing resources, updates,events, case studies, details about the field , top universities, case studies, ethical issues and consultation service, genres of crimes, and learning materials all is related to legal professions.
 The application is designed to be user-friendly and accessible, incorporating various interactive elements to enhance user experience.

 ## 2. Technologies Used

 Frontend Technologies:
 HTML, CSS, React.js
 Routing:
 React Router for navigation, Link.
 API:
-json-server for a mock API to manage data.
+json-server for a mock API to manage data. fetch/axios: for making HTTP requests from frontend to interact with mock api

-Styling:
+extra:
 Google Fonts for typography.
-Font Awesome for icons.
+Font Awesome for icons >> by using them in the conponents/pages

 # npm install --save @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons

 EX:
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';
 <FontAwesomeIcon icon={faCoffee} />